Rensing-Lab/TAPscan-v4-website/README.md

 ## Debug/dev notes

+### Deleting TAPscan

+To throw away your TAPscan images, containers, volumes, you can do the following.
+Use with care!

 ```
 # remove all docker images, containers and volumes if setup goes wrong
 ./vendor/bin/sail down --rmi all -v

+# this command is also run if you do
+make delete
 ```